-A number of the company's programs are supported by grants received from the federal, state and local governments.
-If conditions are attached to a grant which must be satisfied before the company is eligible to receive the contribution, recognition of the grant as revenue is deferred until those conditions are satisfied.
+A number of the company's programs are supported by grants received from the federal, state and local governments

 Where a grant is received on the condition that specified services are delivered to the grantor, this is considered a reciprocal transaction.
 Revenue is recognised as services are performed and at year end a liability is recognised until the service is delivered.